openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 If the pairing was successful, you can control the actuator and unlink the teach-in channel now.
 The content of this teach-in message is device specific and can be configured through the teach-in channel.

-To pair a virtualRockerSwitch with an EnOcean device, you first have to activate the pairing mode of the actuator.
+To pair a classicDevice with an EnOcean device, you first have to activate the pairing mode of the actuator.
 Then switch the virtualRockerSwitch On/Off.

 Each EnOcean gateway supports 127 unique SenderIds.